Overview

 Water service lines are pipes that carry water from the water mains in the street into homes/buildings.
 SPRWS owns the part of the water service lines from the main in the street to the property line (public side).
 Individual property owners own the part from the property line to the meter inside the home (private side).

-Look up your address in the SPRWS service material map or call us at 651-266-6820.
+Look up your address in service line material map or call us at 651-266-6820.

 What should I do if I have a lead service line?

-SPRWS is committed to providing customers with safe, great tasting drinking water.
+SPRWS is committed to providing customers with high-quality, great tasting drinking water.
 Water leaves the treatment facility free of lead and travels through water mains that are not made of lead.
 Water is treated to minimize corrosion, but corrosion may occur when the water gets to an individual lead service line.
 Lead can get into drinking water from the service line between the street and your home and from the plumbing inside your home.
 SPRWS regularly tests drinking water lead levels in accordance with all federal and state drinking water standards.
 You can take measures including the following to minimize the effects of lead if you have a lead service line:

 • Do not drink or cook with water that has collected in plumbing for more than six hours